Airline Counter: 26

 Pakistan International Airways

-Above is a Boeing 777-200LR (AP-BGZ) arriving at Toronto Pearson (YYZ) from Allama Iqbal International Airport (LHE)
+Above is a Boeing 777-200LR (AP-BGZ) arriving at Toronto Pearson (YYZ) from Lahore Allama Iqbal International Airport (LHE)

 Eva Air Cargo

-Eva Air Cargo launched soon after Eva Air, now the second largest airline in Taiwan, was founded in 1989.
+Eva Air Cargo launched soon after Eva Air, now the second largest airline in Taiwan, in 1989.
 In the 2000s, the airline expanded massively with the opening of new Cargo operations in Europe and Hong Kong and is currently ranked as one of the largest cargo airlines in the world.
 Interestingly, it wasn’t until the late 2010s that Eva Air Cargo received its first 777F and it currently operates 9, with this plane being delivered in 2019.
 The airline plans to convert 6 777 commercial aircraft into cargo variants in 2025 to further augment their cargo operations.

 Above is a Boeing 777F (B-16786) arriving at Toronto Pearson (YYZ) from Anchorage Ted Stevens International Airport (ANC) en route from Taiwan Taoyuan International Airport (TPE)